hexfae/system/README.md

   includes a fix for a sleep bug in my desktop's motherboard (asus tuf gaming b650-e wifi) where it immediately wakes up when going to sleep
 - [programs/firefox.nix](https://github.com/hexfae/system/blob/main/programs/firefox.nix) is a pretty detailed
-  firefox home manager configuration, that sets profile-sync-daemon, gnome browser connector, a few extensions (and in the future should also configure them), configures search engines like !np (nix packages on nixos.org) or !lib (rust libraries on [lib.rs](https://lib.rs)), sets a bunch of `about:config` preferences, and 2 toolbar bookmarks
+  firefox home manager configuration, that sets profile-sync-daemon, gnome browser connector, a few extensions (and in the future should also configure them), configures search engines like !np/!no/!ho (nix packages/options on [search.nixos.org](https://search.nixos.org/)/home manager options on [home-manager-options.extranix.com](https://home-manager-options.extranix.com/)) or !lib (rust libraries on [lib.rs](https://lib.rs)), sets a bunch of `about:config` preferences, and 2 toolbar bookmarks
 - [programs/helix.nix](https://github.com/hexfae/system/blob/main/programs/helix.nix) configures helix to be a pretty decent rust/nix ide
 - [programs/nushell.nix](https://github.com/hexfae/system/blob/main/programs/nushell.nix) configures some nix-related